computerclubkec/oop/programs/README.md

 ### Function Template

 1. WAP to show more than one template mechanism.
-2. WAP to show function template overloading with functoin.
+2. WAP to show function template overloading with function.
 3. WAP to show overloading template with template and normal function.

 ### Class Template